-TH IRD SCHEDU ЛЕ, contd . (c) within 1 of the development would be 5.24 metres of the metalled f a trunk or classified road.
+(c) any part of the development would be within 15.24 metres of the metalled portion of a trunk or classified road.

 Conditions.

-A.2(1) of the erec alteration) of a privat ction of a dof a d (3), development consisting building or the (extension or g or the formation or alteration ermitted by Class A subject to ons- (a) the deve planning as to whe authority design ar building loper shall, before beginning lopment, apply to the local authority for a determination other the prior approval of the will be required to the siting, and external appearance of the or, as the case may be, the d means of construction of the vay; (b) by a writt developn cation shall be accompanied en description of the proposed nent, the materials to be used n indicating the site; (c) lopment shall not be begun ne occurrence of one of the (i) the receipt by the applicant from the local planning authority of a written notice of their determination that such prior approval is not required; (ii) where the local planning authority gives the appli- cant notice within 28 days following the date of receiving the application of their determination that such prior approval is required, the giving of such approval;
+- A. 2(1) Subject to paragraph (3), development consisting of the erection of a building or the (extension or alteration) of a building or the formation or alteration of a private way is permitted by Class A subject to the following conditions- - (a) the developer shall, before beginning the development, apply to the local planning authority for a determination as to whether the prior approval of the authority will be required to the siting, design and external appearance of the building or, as the case may be, the siting and means of construction of the private way; - (b) the application shall be accompanied by a written description of the proposed development, the materials to be used and a plan indicating the site; - (c) the development shall not be begun before the occurrence of one of the following- - (i) the receipt by the applicant from the local planning authority of a written notice of their determination that such prior approval is not required; - (ii) where the local planning authority gives the applicant notice within 28 days following the date of receiving the application of their determination that such prior approval is required, the giving of such approval;